-Nice Job Breaking it Villain: Literally.
+Nice Job Breaking It, Hero: By the villain Sadachio.
 In their final duel, Sadachiyo cuts Goemon's sword in two, sending the broken half into the air.
 Just as he closes in for the kill, Goemon blocks the attack, right as the broken shard of his sword falls and pierces Sadachiyo in the back, killing him.

 Outdoor Bath Peeping: After being rescued, from the desert, and finding himself alone in the Elder's tent, Lupin steps outside to search for Lara.
 He soon finds her bathing in the oasis, which is when he finally sees she has the other half of the Twilight.

 Plucky Girl: Lara.
 She's an active member of the Geltic Tribe, who fights against the injustices of the Igo Tribe, in order to restore peace to her people and her homeland.

 Refuge in Audacity: Interpol's most wanted thief and his on-again off-again girlfriend, who happens to be an international jewel thief herself, sneak into a busy police station to steal the same file, and end up having sex in the file room!